-TSA Guidelines For Flying With E-cigarettes & E-liquid
+TSA Guidelines For Flying With E-cigarettes and E-liquid

 In the event you’re still wondering if this info is accurate, the TSA’s blog post about e-cigs and traveling aboard planes will certainly calm your fears.
 As far as using them while flying, we suggest you contact your airline and see what they have to say.